The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Requirement: Observation and basic platforming

 This is the method most players should use.
-It requires zero skill points and can be completed the moment you board your ship.
+It requires zero skill points and can be completed the moment you have ship access after “A Cause Worth Killing For.”

-1. Head to the workbench in the corner of the room (where you entered)
+1. Go to the workbench in the corner of the room

-2. Look at the boxes positioned to the right of the workbench
+2. Look at the stacked crates to the right of the workbench

-3. Jump on top of these boxes—use them as platforms
+3. Jump on top of the crates—or simply look/squeeze behind them

-4. Once elevated, look at the wall directly behind the boxes
+4. On the wall directly behind the crates, you’ll find a hidden lever/switch

-Visual cue: The switch is intentionally hidden—you won’t spot it from normal viewing angles.
-The boxes are positioned specifically to create this platforming puzzle.
-Obsidian is rewarding players who explore thoroughly and think vertically.
+Visual cue: The lever is intentionally concealed—you won’t spot it from normal viewing angles.
+Obsidian is rewarding players who explore thoroughly and look behind objects.

 3. The grated doors will swing open automatically